jprudent/jprudent.github.com/_posts/2017-05-01-review-of-how-to-read-a-book.markdown

 - Reader must make connection between a reading and personal experience or other readings.
 - Reader must be active.
 Reading is an excrutiating activity.
 - Reader must *take notes* on the book itself or on a pad.

+# Some quotes

+> There are only a small number of plots (about novels)

+> A man can be skilled in an art without being the ideal artist